19 best fonts in 19 top combinations

 17 Basic Kinds of Fonts

 So you want to get a handle on the main types of fonts used by graphic designers and typographers every day.
-We have a list of the 17 of most used kinds of typefaces in general order of their usage and popularity.
+We have a list of 17 of the most used kinds of typefaces in general order of their usage and popularity.
 The most elementary and different kinds of fonts are here listed for you, so look no further!

 We’ll look at all our examples using the same format: the name of the font, a basic description, and an example so you can see each one in action.
 Here we go!